RedisLabs/redislabs-docs/content/rs/release-notes/rs-6-4-2-releases/_index.md

 - RS97971 - [Resharding fails for rack-aware databases with no replication](#resharding-fails-for-rack-aware-databases-with-no-replication) (fixed and resolved as part of [v6.4.2-61]({{<relref "/rs/release-notes/rs-6-4-2-releases/rs-6-4-2-61">}})).

+- RS101204 - High memory consumption caused by the `persistence_mgr` service when AOF persistence is configured for every second.

 - RS40641 - API requests are redirected to an internal IP in case the request arrives from a node which is not the master.
-To avoid such cases, use `rladmin cluster config` to configure `handle_redirects` or `handle_metrics_redirects`.
+To avoid this issue, use [`rladmin cluster config`]({{<relref "/rs/references/cli-utilities/rladmin/cluster/config">}}) to configure `handle_redirects` or `handle_metrics_redirects`.

-- RS62986 - When upgrading from version 6.0.x to 6.2.x or 7.x, you need to restart `cnm_exec`.
+- RS62986 - When upgrading from version 6.0.x to 6.2.x, you must restart `cnm_exec`.

 #### Resharding fails for rack-aware databases with no replication